-At All N One bonding and Insurance, (previously Lightning Bail), we’re proud to offer high-quality, responsive services when it comes to bail bonds and helping get you, a friend or a loved one released from jail.
+At All N One Bonding and Insurance, DBA Lightning Bail, we’re proud to offer high-quality, responsive services when it comes to bail bonds and helping get you, a friend or a loved one released from jail.
 Our team covers all jails in southern Nevada, and we can also help you with basic services like retaining a defense attorney.

 If someone you care for is in jail and qualifies for bail, they may ask you to play an important role in this process: Acting as their indemnitor.
 This is a person who co-signs the bail bond on behalf of the jailed party, providing the proper financial requirements that companies like ours have to have to provide these services.
 Being an indemnitor is no small commitment, and we speak with each of these people during the bond process to ensure they completely understand the responsibilities that are placed on them by accepting this role.
 Here are some basics to be aware of if you’ve been asked to serve as an indemnitor.

 The primary duty you accept as an indemnitor, besides putting up funds for the bond itself in some cases, is becoming responsible for your friend or loved one’s appearance in court.
 They’ll be given detailed documents that lay out when hearings and proceedings are scheduled, and it’s expected that they will attend these dates – failure to do so will have consequences not only for them, but for you as well.